-British Mezzo Soprano, Olivia Warburton studies on the Opera Course at the Royal Academy of Music with Kate Paterson, Yvonne Howard and Andrew Smith.
-After graduating with first class honours and distinction from both the BMus and MA programmes with Elizabeth Ritchie, Olivia spent time as Erasmus student at the Hochschule für Musik und Tanz, Köln, where she studied with Prof. Brigitte Lindner.
-During her studies she won numerous awards including the Lesley Garrett Opera Prize and the Alice Gamble and Andrew S Sykes Awards for outstanding achievement.
+British Mezzo Soprano, Olivia Warburton studies on the Opera Course at the Royal Academy of Music with Caitlin Hulcup, Yvonne Howard and Jonathan Papp.
+After graduating with first class honours and distinction from both the BMus and MA programmes, Olivia spent time as Erasmus student at the Hochschule für Musik und Tanz, Köln where she studied with Prof. Brigitte Lindner.
+She has been a prize winner in numerous competitions including the International Haydn Singing Competition, the Joan Chissell Schumann Lieder Prize and the Lesley Garrett Opera Award.
+Whilst at RAM she won both the Alice Gamble and Andrew S Sykes Awards for outstanding achievement.

 As a regular soloist for the RAM/Kohn Foundation Bach Cantata Series, she has worked with leading harpsichordists and conductors including Laurence Cummings and Masaaki Suzuki - in 2015 performances in collaboration with The Julliard School took her on tour to the Lincoln Center, New York; the Boston Early Music Festival and the Bach Festival, Leipzig.